On this page you will find information about paying your rates.

 - Call 13 18 16 and pay by credit card (enter BILLPAY CODE 0708 and your BILLPAY REFERENCE NUMBER on the front of your notice)

-- By mail - post payments to Banyule City Council, PO Box 51, Ivanhoe 3079.
+- By mail - post payments to Banyule City Council, PO Box 94, Greensborough 3088.

-- Direct Debit - arrange weekly, fortnightly or monthly instalments via Centrepay.
-For information about how to apply see the direct debit information sheet and form.
+- Direct Debit - arrange weekly, fortnightly or monthly payments or the instalment amount on its due date.
+For information about how to apply see the direct debit application form.

 - Centrepay - You can choose to have your rates payments deducted from your Centrelink benefit/payment.
-Please contact the Revenue Office on 9490 4280 for more information or to obtain an application form.
+To set this up contact Centrelink directly or call us on 9490 4280.

 Pensioners may qualify for a 50% Municipal Concession otherwise known as a Rates Rebate up to $223.80 for the home in which you live in, and a $50 rebate for the Fire Services property Levy.